 By the end of the 17th Century, the Jesuits had founded 38 primary missions and 59 visitas in Sonora.
 According to Spanish law, a mission was to be dissolved 10 years after its founding, based on the supposition that by then the natives should be sufficiently versed in Christianity that they could be left on their own.
 However, the Jesuits had a habit of developing ranching and farming missions that were so economically successful that they tended to forego the 10-year rule.
-When they were finally expelled from the New World in 1767 (by royal edict), at the promulgation of jealous lay officials who coveted the land and cheap Indian labor, many of their missions were taken over by the Franciscans.
+When they were finally expelled from the New World in 1767 (by royal edict), at the promulgation of jealous lay officials who coveted the land and cheap native labor, most of their missions were taken over by the Franciscans (or by the Dominicans, in northern Baja California).
 The Jesuit enterprise of Sonora was one of the most successful endeavors of the order in the New World, on par with that of Paraguay, which was established at about the same time (recall the book "The Mission," and the movie of the same name filmed at Iguazu Falls where the countries of Brazil, Argentina and Paraguay meet).